peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public PeterO.Cbor.CBORObject Add(
         PeterO.Cbor.CBORObject obj);

 Adds a new object to the end of this array.
+(Used to throw ArgumentNullException on a null reference, but now converts the object to CBORObject.Null, for convenience with the Object overload of this method.).

 <b>Parameters:</b>